verhas/jamal/README.md

 If we redefine later `a` to some different value then `c` will follow this change, but if we redefine only `b` the value of `c` will still remain `1492`.

-### `verbatim`
+### `verbatim`<a name="verbatim">

-The macro `verbatim` is a special one because it is hardwired into the evaluation logic of Jamal and not a "real" built-in macro.
-In other words, if there are user-defined macros and built-in macros then `verbatim` is one level deeper built-in than the other built-in macros.
+since 1.0.0 (core)

-To understand what it does we have to discuss first how Jama evaluates the different macros.
+`verbatim` is a special macro that affects macro evaluation order and is used for advanced macro evaluation.
+To understand what it does we have to discuss first how Jamal evaluates the different macros.

 Jamal parses the input from the start towards the end and copies the characters from the input to the output.
 Whenever it sees a macro then it evaluates the macro and the result of